New Zealand Certificate in Construction Trade Skills, Carpentry (Level 3)

 About the programme

 You’ll be trained in every aspect of a house build – including foundations and roofing – so you’re ready for work on the West Coast where our builders do the lot!
-You’ll even get to build a three-bedroom house alongside your classmates and get a feel for the real job.
+You’ll even get to build a house alongside your classmates and get a feel for the real job.

 The 34-week programme gets you ready for work.
 It includes three weeks’ work experience with a local West Coast builder, which can often lead to offers of apprenticeships after your training is finished.